 “I recommend foods that are nourishing and filling for snacks.
 These are often fiber-filled, like a fruit or vegetable, with a side of protein or fat.
 I’m a fan of veggies and hummus.
 Be mindful of the frequency of snacking at this time, as food may be more easily accessible than usual.
 I also recommend drinking water throughout the day.”

-What nutritious, easy-cook meals could we make during lockdown?
+What nutritious, easy-cook meals could we make at home?

 “Bean-based soups and stews are always a fallback of mine for nutritious and budget-friendly meals, and beans are typically inexpensive.
 You can add lots of vegetables – even frozen vegetables – to these recipes.”